Student Activities

 Tri-M Music Honor Society

-Faculty Sponsor: Mr. Ashby and Mr. Beam
+Faculty Advisers: Mr. Ashby and Mr. Beam

 Mission Statement: To open a world of opportunities for students who have shown themselves to be academically capable, musically gifted and who contribute to music at EHS.
 Through performance and community service, they will develop confidence, creativity, critical thinking, compassion, and a host of other leadership skills, equipping them to lead richer lives in service to others.